Best daily deals

 The new Sennheiser MKE 400 sports a modern design compared to its 13-year-old predecessor.

 Yes, the Sennheiser MKE 400 Mobile Kit is one of the best mics for YouTubers who predominantly record from their smartphone.
-This super-cardioid condenser microphone uses two AAA batteries that supply more than 100 hours of use, which is perfect for a few days of work.
-The kit also comes with a Manfrotto PIXI Mini Tripod so you can rest your phone on top of something while recording.
+This super-cardioid condenser microphone uses two AAA batteries that supply more than 100 hours of use, which is perfect for a few work days.
+The kit also comes with a Manfrotto PIXI Mini Tripod to rest your phone on top of something while recording.

 Sennheiser MKE 400 Mobile Kit